smathys/kafka/PITCHME.md

 +++

 used for:
-* read & write streams of data like a messaging system (pub/sub & queue messaging)
+* read & write streams of data like a messaging system
+ (pub/sub and queue messaging)
 * stream processing
 * store streams of data safely in distributed, replicated, fault tolerant cluster
 ---